53947/triadblue/API_KEY_NAMING_GUIDE.md

-# ConsoleBlue API Key & Secret Naming Guide
+# BlueLink API Key & Secret Naming Guide

-**Purpose:** This document defines the EXACT names for all API keys and secrets used in ConsoleBlue.
+**Purpose:** This document defines the EXACT names for all API keys and secrets used in BlueLink.
 Follow these names precisely - no creativity allowed!

 ---